chrisxfire/chrisxfire.github.io/content/notes/data-science/ai/machine-learning/deep-learning.md

 1. The training and validation datasets are defined.
 2. The neurons in each layer of the network apply their weights.
 These weights are initially assigned randomly.
 3. The output layer produces a vector containing the calculated values for $\hat{y}$
+4. A loss function is used.
+The predicted $\hat{y}$ values are compared with known $y$ values and the difference is aggregated into a *loss value*.
+5. An optimization functions uses differential calculus to evaluate the influence of each weight in the network on the loss and determine how it could be adjusted to reduce the overall loss.
+   a.
+The specific optimization technique varies; usually, *gradient descent* is used.
+6. Changed weights are *backpropagated* to the layers in the network.
+7. The process is repeated over multiple iterations (*epochs*) until the loss is minimized and the model predicts acceptably accurately.

+# Compute
+Rather than pass each case of the training data through the neural network one at a time, the data is batched into matrices and processed using linear algebra.
+This is why neural network training is best performed on systems with GPUs optimized for vector/matrix manipulation.